-Donor fatigue is a real problem—nonprofits ranked it third among their current biggest challenges, right after the pandemic and driving donor engagement.
-Donors need to be reminded why their support matters.
+Donor engagement and fatigue are a real problem—nonprofits ranked them at the top among their biggest challenges, ahead of recurring giving and donor retention.
+Donors need to be be made to feel connected to the mission and shown why their support matters.

-This will require communicating in targeted ways and making the right kinds of asks at the right times while centering donor impact.
-It’s a fine line to walk, but with the right strategies and tools, it’s easier than ever for teams of any size to tackle stewardship and retention.
+This requires communicating in targeted ways and making the right kinds of asks at the right times while emphasizing donor impact.
+With the right strategies and tools, it’s easy for teams of any size to tackle stewardship and retention.

 With these tools and resources in hand, you’ll have what you need to start handling stewardship and retention strategically, following a plan rather than taking an ad hoc, often unsustainable approach.

 What do you need to accomplish in 2023 in terms of retention and donor stewardship?
 Dig into your current data and try answering questions like:

 Using these insights, lay out a vision for the changes you’d like to see happen in the realms of donor retention, stewardship, and development.
 Set specific goals to work towards and clearly document them in a place that’s accessible to everyone who’ll be involved in the plan.

 Start by tackling the most immediate drain on your potential revenue: donor churn.

 Rather than trying to figure out exactly who’s at risk of churning from your giving program on your own, we recommend turning to technology for help retaining your at-risk donors.